-Few Roman empereresses suffer the same scandalous reputation as Messalina.
+Few Roman empresseses suffer the same scandalous reputation as Messalina.

-According to ancient authors, her sexual appetite was completely insatiable.
+According to ancient authors, her sexual appetite was completely insatiable, surpassing even the sex lives of the Caesars.
 She frequented brothels, slept her way through the imperial palace.
 She even once competed with Rome’s foremost prostitute in a sex marathon (and won).

 When it comes to the truth behind Messalina’s life, it’s hard to know where the truth ends and the smear campaigns start.
 But there is one episode in her life that is beyond all doubt:

-That while her husband – the emperor Claudius – was performing a sacrifice in the neighbouring city of Ostia, she married her lover in a public ceremony in Rome.
+That while her husband – the emperor Claudius – was performing a sacrifice in the neighboring city of Ostia, she married her lover in a public ceremony in Rome.

 Who was Messalina?